KT-87

+KT-87 was a Polish People's Republic's motor torpedo boat from the Cold War period, one of 19 Soviet P 6-class torpedo boats acquired by Polish People's Republic.
+The unit was built at shipyard no. 5 in Leningrad, then leased to Poland, and commissioned into the Polish Navy on 24 November 1956.
+The vessel, intensively utilized and marked with hull numbers KT-87 and 414, was decommissioned in December 1971.

 Design and construction

 Work on a large motor torpedo boat began in the Soviet Union in 1946.
 The final design, designated 183, was developed by the CKB-5 design bureau in Leningrad, with the prototype handed over to the Soviet Navy in 1949.
 Compared to its predecessors, the new vessels featured improved seakeeping capabilities, superior armament, and greater speed.
 Serial production commenced in 1952, with a total of 360 units built by 1960.
 The boats were tasked with executing independent or coordinated torpedo attacks on surface targets in coastal and enclosed waters.

 In the early 1950s, the Polish Navy Command considered building torpedo boats domestically under the TD-200 project.
 However, in October 1954, it was decided to abandon domestic construction in favor of purchasing or leasing more modern P 6-class torpedo boats from the Soviet Union.
 In 1955, Poland secured Soviet approval to purchase five new, unused boats of this type at a cost of 2.5 million rubles per unit.
 Three additional boats were purchased in 1957.
 For economic reasons, the subsequent acquisition of 11 vessels was arranged through a lease agreement, costing a total of 12.6 million rubles.

 The future KT-87 was constructed at shipyard no. 5 (Katiernyj Zawod) in Leningrad.
 The unit was likely built in 1953 and, upon completion, was preserved on land in Kaliningrad without entering active service.